cen4010-fa23-g07/milestone-1/MILESTONE1_RD.md

     * A student wanting to practice more problems then the one assigned to better achieve full understanding of a certain type of question.

-## Initial list of high-level requirements.
+## Initial list of high-level requirements

-*Numbered list of required functionality of 4-5 line desc.*

 1. Set usage functionality (linear equation, system of equations, etc)
     - Set the program functionality for different types of equations.